 How long have you been with Royal Far West?

-Have you seen any changes in the sorts of issues children have during this time?
+Have you seen any changes in the sorts of issues children have during your time at Royal Far West?

 What led you to work at RFW?

-What’s the best thing about working with families from rural and remote Australia?
+What do you love about working with families from rural and remote Australia?